-- iv.
-A description of mechanisms the Contractor has implemented to assess the accessibility of services within its service delivery area.
+- A description of mechanisms the Contractor has implemented to assess the accessibility of services within its service delivery area.
 This shall include goals for responsiveness for the Contractor's 24-hour toll-free telephone number, timeliness for scheduling of routine appointments, timeliness of services for urgent conditions, and access to after-hours care. - 12.
-Evidence of compliance with the requirements for cultural competence and linguistic competence specified in Article II.B.2 of this Agreement and Article II.E.1 of this Agreement.
+Evidence of compliance with the requirements for cultural competence and linguistic competence specified in Article II.B.2 and Article II.E.1 of this Agreement.

-DD.
+KK.
 State Monitoring - Postservice Postpayment and Postservice Prepayment Utilization Reviews

-- 1. DHCS shall conduct Postservice Postpayment and Postservice Prepayment Utilization Reviews of the contracted DMC providers to determine whether the DMC services were provided in accordance with Article III.PP of this exhibit.
+- DHCS shall conduct Postservice Postpayment and Postservice Prepayment Utilization Reviews of the contracted DMC providers to determine whether the DMC services were provided in accordance with Article III.XX of this exhibit.
 DHCS shall issue the PSPP report to the Contractor with a copy to subcontracted DMC provider.
-The Contractor shall be responsible for their subcontracted providers and Contractor-operated programs to ensure any deficiencies are remediated pursuant to Article III.DD.2.
-The Contractor shall attest the deficiencies have been remediated and are complete, pursuant to Article III.EE.5 of this Agreement. - 2.
-The Department shall recover payments made if Postservice Postpayment Utilization Review uncovers evidence that the claim(s) should not have been paid, DMC-ODS services have been improperly utilized, and requirements of Article III.PP were not met. - i.
+The Contractor shall be responsible for their subcontracted providers and Contractor-operated programs to ensure any deficiencies are remediated pursuant to Article III.KK.2 The Contractor shall attest the deficiencies have been remediated and are complete, pursuant to Article III.LL.3.iv of this Agreement. - 2.
+The Department shall recover payments made if Postservice Postpayment Utilization Review uncovers evidence that the claim(s) should not have been paid, DMC-ODS services have been improperly utilized, and requirements of Article III.XX were not met. - i.
 All deficiencies identified by PSPP reports, whether or not a recovery of funds results, shall be corrected and the Contractor shall submit a Contractor-approved CAP.
-The CAP shall be submitted to the DHCS Analyst that conducted the review, within 60 days of the date of the PSPP report. - a.
-The CAP shall: - i.
-Be documented on the DHCS CAP template. - ii.
-Provide a specific description of how the deficiency shall be corrected.
+The CAP shall be submitted using a Secure Managed File Transfer system specified by DHCS within 60 days of the date of the PSPP report. - a.
+The CAP shall:

-- iii.
+i.
+Be documented on the DHCS CAP template.
+Page 145 of 197

+- ii.
+Provide a specific description of how the deficiency shall be corrected. - iii.
 Identify the title of the individual(s) responsible for: - 1.
-Correcting the deficiency - 2.
-Ensuring on-going compliance - Provide a specific description of how the provider will ensure on-going compliance. - Specify the target date of implementation of the corrective action. - b.
+Correcting the deficiency. - 2.
+Ensuring on-going compliance. - iv.
+Provide a specific description of how the provider will ensure on-going compliance. - v.
+Specify the target date of implementation of the corrective action. - b.
 DHCS shall provide written approval of the CAP to the Contractor with a copy to the provider.
 If DHCS does not approve the CAP, DHCS shall provide guidance on the deficient areas and request an updated CAP from the Contractor with a copy to the provider.
-Contractor shall submit an updated CAP to the DHCS Analyst that conducted the review, within 30 days of notification. - c.
-If a CAP is not submitted, or, the provider does not implement the approved CAP provisions within the designated timeline, then DHCS may withhold funds from the Contractor until the entity that provided the services complies with this Exhibit A, Attachment I. DHCS shall inform the Contractor when funds shall be withheld. - 3.
-The Contractor may appeal DMC dispositions concerning demands for recovery of payment and/or programmatic deficiencies of specific claims.
+Contractor shall submit an updated CAP to the DHCS using a Secure Managed File Transfer system specified by DHCS, within 30 days of notification. - c.
+If a CAP is not submitted, or, the provider does not implement the approved CAP provisions within the designated timeline, then DHCS may withhold funds from the Contractor until the entity that provided the services complies with this Exhibit A, Attachment I. DHCS shall inform the Contractor when funds shall be withheld. - The Contractor may appeal DMC dispositions concerning demands for recovery of payment and/or programmatic deficiencies of specific claims.
 Such appeals shall be handled as follows: - i.
-Requests for first-level appeals: - The Contractor shall initiate action by submitting a letter to:
+Requests for first-level appeals: - a.
+The Contractor shall initiate action by submitting a letter to:

-Behavioral Health Compliance Section Chief Medical Review Branch, Audits and Investigations Division DHCS PO Box 997413, MS 2621 Sacramento, CA 95899-7413
+Behavioral Health Compliance Section Chief Medical Review Branch, Audits and Investigations Division DHCS

+PO Box 997413, MS 2621

+Sacramento, CA 95899-7413